-Osborne: Britain will not 'run away' from problems
+George Osborne vows Britain will not 'run away' from problems after ratings downgradeSaturday 23 February 2013 17.57

 Britain’s Chancellor of the Exchequer has insisted the country will not "run away" from its problems after Moody's downgraded the country's AAA credit rating.